testo/DataInterfaceFlueGasAnalyzers/README.md

 # DataInterfaceFlueGasAnalyzers
-Retrieval of live values and protocols as well as transmission of measurement sites via USB/Bluetooth for testo 320 and testo 330 and testo 300.
+Retrieval of live values and protocols as well as transmission of measurement sites via USB/Bluetooth for testo 320 and testo 330. testo 300 offers only online values via Bluetooth.

-Either install or download and unzip EXE file using 7zip for detailled manual.

-Note: testo 300 offers only online values via Bluetooth!
+## Installation
+- Either download/clone entire repository and run TestoSetup.exe
+- or
+- make sure you've installed .NET Framework 4.7 and just download and run TestoDataInterfaceFlueGasAnalyzers32.msi or TestoDataInterfaceFlueGasAnalyzers64.msi.

-# Change log
+## Change log
-v0.14b: Error message "Unknown system type occured" is now displayed without error message that text cannot be found.
+- v0.14b: Error message "Unknown system type occured" is now displayed without error message that text cannot be found.